git-moss/DrivenByMossWiki/Novation-Launchpad-MkII-&-Pro.md

 ## Cursors and Mode selection (Upper button row)

 * **Arrows** - Navigate in the different modes (see below), holding an arrow button down will scroll through the specific View (e.g. track, scene).
 * **Session** - Selects the Session mode to start, stop and record clips.
 Session can be flipped if Session button is pressed twice.
+    Long press Session to select *birds-eye-view* to quickly navigate the clip grid.
+Press Session again to leave this mode.
 * **Note** - Selects the Note play mode for playing notes in different scales.
 If pressed again it activates the Drum mode for playing and sequencing drum instruments.
 * **Shift+Note** - Activates the Sequencer mode.
 If pressed again it activates the Raindrop sequencer.
 * **Device** - Selects the Device mode to change the Parameters of the currently selected device.
 If pressed again it opens the browser for preset selection mode.
 If no device is selected the browser is opened to insert a device.
 * **Shift+Device** - Opens the device browser to add a device after the currently selected one
 * **User** - Currently not used.